Spanish Floor Clauses: Royal-Decree Law 1/2017 of 20 January, about urgent measures to protect consumers in Floor clause matters.

-The Spanish Government passed a new legislation on 20 January to set a pre-judicial process to claim for the overpaid amounts.
+The Spanish Government passed a new legislation on 20 January to set a pre-judicial process to claim the overpaid amounts.

-According to the Royal-Decree Law, the affected customers can lodge a complaint to the bank to claim for the overpaid amounts due to the floor clause.
+According to the Royal-Decree Law, the affected customers can lodge a complaint to the bank to claim the overpaid amounts due to the floor clause.
 Once the client has submitted the claim, the bank has up to three months to accept the complaint and return the overpaid amount.
 If the bank rejects the claim, the client can bring actions to the court to claim for the overpaid amounts.
-This process is not mandatory for the customers and its can take actions to the court directly.
+This process is not mandatory for the customers and it can take actions to the court directly.

-Only 37.5% of the affected customers have reached an agreement to the bank throughout this system.
+Only 37.5% of the affected customers have reached an agreement with the bank throughout this system.
 However, according to the General Council of the Judiciary, 98.3% of judicial sentences about floor clauses are in favour of the client.
-Additionally, there are some regions where all judicial resolutions has been ruled in favour of the client, among those Malaga, Murcia, Santa Cruz de Tenerife and Barcelona.
+Additionally, there are some regions where all judicial resolutions have been ruled in favour of the client, among those Malaga, Murcia, Santa Cruz de Tenerife and Barcelona.